-Olympus E-M1 II versus Panasonic GX8
+Olympus E-M1 II vs Panasonic GX8

-The Olympus OM-D E-M1 Mark II and the Panasonic Lumix DMC-GX8 are two enthusiast cameras that were revealed to the public, respectively, in September 2016 and July 2015.
+The Olympus OM-D E-M1 Mark II and the Panasonic Lumix DMC-GX8 are two enthusiast cameras that were announced, respectively, in September 2016 and July 2015.
 Both the E-M1 II and the GX8 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-Both cameras offer a resolution of 20.2 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 20.2 megapixels.

 Body comparison: Olympus E-M1 II vs Panasonic GX8